DanStout/ShortDomains/README.md

  * Switch from Freemarker to Pebble
  * Try Controller routing
  * Setup Guice for DI

+ Possible Pippo Contributions:
+ * Bugfix with updated Pebble template dev mode cache
+ * Add JavaDoc (such as to RouteContext)

 Properties available in template:
  * session (if present)